 Stefan Blom is primarily a sculptor.
-His early introduction to the medium began as a child, whittling the dry roots from a field close to home into fantastical creatures.
-His signature pieces are life-sized polychrome, fibreglass sculptures.
-Blom he explores the symbiotic nature of victim and perpetrator particularly expressed through the female form in bondage to oppressive forces.
+He was introduced to the medium as a child, whittling the dry roots from a field close to home into fantastical creatures.
+Today, his signature pieces are life-sized polychrome, fibreglass sculptures.
+Blom explores the symbiotic nature of victim and perpetrator particularly expressed through the female form in bondage to oppressive forces.

 Although secondary to his signature sculptures, Blom’s private pictographic language is always found inked, like the tattoo on his arm, onto a section of his sculpture’s skin.
 However, his etched tondo, “Into the Light Fantastic”, represents a shift in focus.
-As the title suggests, the role of his pictographs moves from a quiet, supportive one into primary focus.
-The prelude to the tondo are 11 square, etched plates titled, “A Life Story”, wich one is owned by the Zeitz MOCAA.
-Blom explores the seminal incidents in his life.
-The shift from “A Life Story” to “Into the Light Fantastic” is the celebration of the positive incidents in his life, as if Blom has finally been able to put to rest the haunting of sustained traumas.
+As the title suggests, his pictographs move from a quiet, supportive role into primary focus.
+The prelude to the tondo are 11 square, etched plates titled, “A Life Story”, one of which is owned by the Zeitz MOCAA.
+Blom explores the seminal incidents of his life in this series.
+The shift from “A Life Story” to “Into the Light Fantastic” is the celebration of the positive incidents in his life, as if Blom has finally been able to put to rest the sustained traumas which have haunted him.

-Closer to home isIsibheqe (isiZulu for beaded Zulu love letters) Sohlamvu, also known as Ditematsa Dinokoa new indigenous to South Africavisual writing system which has been two years in the developing.
-Made up of triangles it has been described as a “syllabic script similar to that of Japanese” .
-The units are based on the symbolic design traditions of southern Africa found in Sesotho mural art or Zulu beadwork.
+Closer to home isIsibheqe (isiZulu for beaded Zulu love letters) Sohlamvu, also known as Ditematsa Dinokoa, have been developed to serve as a new visual writing system which aims to represent the full phonological range of the Southern African Bantu languages.
+Made up of triangles, the units are based on the symbolic design traditions of southern Africa found in Sesotho mural art or Zulu beadwork.
 They are considered to be similar to the “Adinkra symbols of west Africa that have informed the development of ancient African writing like Egypt’s hieroglyphs, or Nigeria’s nsibidi”.